“I mean, what kind of a loser do you have to be to need help, right?”

 STEP 4: Have fun (DO NOT skip this step)

 When I was 16, I’d go on vacation with my family to a remote island and would be bored out of my mind.
 But on one particular night, I noticed a few cute girls sitting by the beach.
 Usually, I’d just creep around awkwardly then leave, but this time something snapped.

+Eventually, I decided to approach them.
 It took a lot of creeping nonetheless, a lot of pacing, and some illegal shots of liquor, but eventually I walked over and delivered the best line I could think of:

 “Hey, so, yea, like, you know, I was, like, yea.”

 They were looking at me even more confused than before.
 My heart was pounding so loudly I was worried they might hear it and think I’m carrying a bomb.
 I mentally slapped myself, tried to calm my thoughts, and gave it another shot:

 “Hey, so, I’m Phil, and I’m stuck in this place with my parents for a few more days.
 You girls seem cool and I was wondering if I can join you tonight.”

 In the following few seconds, which seemed like an eternity, I managed to reexamine every life choice I have ever made that led me to this moment.